Kentucky 20-Week Abortion Ban (SB 5)

 Passed and signed by Gov. Matt Bevin.

-The law will go in effect immediately.
+The law will take effect immediately.